 Stainless steel is the generic name for a number of different steels used primarily for their resistance to corrosion.
 Stainless steels are produced by adding at least 11% chromium to steel to produce a thin passive protective layer of Cr2Q3, which promotes corrosion resistance.
 This is improved by further increasing the chromium content.
 Stainless steels are called as high-alloy steels.
 Due to the presence of large amounts of chromium in the range of 4 to 30%, they have high corrosion resistance than other steels.
 Stainless steels are classified into martensitic, ferritic and austenitic based on their crystalline structure.
 However, stainless steels present in the form of a combination of martensitic and austenitic steels are known as precipitation-hardened steels.

-Austenitic Stainless Steels: – Austenitic grades contain between 17-25% Cr, 7-20% nickel and in some instances molybdenum.
-They are face-centred cubic in structure, nonmagnetic and can be formed and welded more easily than ferritics.
+- Austenitic Stainless Steels: – Austenitic grades contain between 17-25% Cr, 7-20% nickel and in some instances molybdenum.
+They are face-centered cubic in structure, nonmagnetic and can be formed and welded more easily than ferritic.
 Austenite (gamma) phase field is extended to room temperature.
 Most corrosion resistant.

 18% chromium, 8% nickel, 0.15% carbon.

 Remainder: Fe (S. & P. kept below 0.045%), Ti or Nb.

 The nickel is added to give toughness and may be increased to 11.5% to prevent work hardening (for rivets and fastenings).
 The chromium is added to give corrosion resistance.
 In addition titanium or niobium is often added to prevent inter-granular corrosion (weld decay) in the following proportions: Ti – 5 x C content, Nb = 10 x C content.

 ||1420°C to 1395°C